Skip to content

 Command Groups / Sub-commands

-You can nest commands arbitrarily deep using sub-parsers.
+You can nest commands arbitrarily deep using command groups.

 sub_cmd.add_option('--test', help='Test mode')